Cost of living

 The University's Community Engagement Team has launched Campus Cupboard, which gives you cheaper options to buy food and household items.

-The cupboard can be found in Conference Centre Boardroom 2 and is open 2-5pm on Wednesdays and 12-3pm on Fridays.
+The cupboard can be found in Conference Centre Boardroom 2.

-Buy Campus Cupboard Credits via the LHU Online Shop these will be credited to your account each Wednesday and Friday morning.
+Buy Campus Cupboard Credits via the LHU Online Shop.

 Come along to the Campus Cupboard during our opening times and go shopping, selecting what you would like to buy from the shelves.